 Kim Wilson BSc (Hons) Physiotherapy MCSP, ACPIN

-Kim set up Surrey Hills Rehab Ltd in 2017 after leaving the NHS to focus on providing a service in her local community.
+Kim set up Surrey Hills Rehab Ltd in 2017 after leaving the NHS to focus on providing a much needed service in her local community.

 Sue Mobbs BSc (Hons) Physiotherapy MCSP

 Sue is a highly specialist physiotherapist with 20 years experience working with children and young people with neurodisability.
 She has experience in working with all levels of disability, within the NHS and private sector.
 She has a special interest in working with people with movement disorders, Cerebral Palsy and Acquired Brain Injury.

 Sue’s most recent post was at The Children’s Trust at Tadworth Paediatric Neuro-rehabilitation unit where she was their clinical specialist physiotherapist for the last 12 years.

 Sue works part time with the team, sharing her role across Learning Disabilities in the NHS.

 Sue provides personalised physiotherapy treatments with an emphasis on achieving functional goals in a fun and motivating environment.
 These can be through home visits or at the studio in Smithbrook Kilns